trustosas/market-review/README.md

 3. Now, whenever you visit https://www.cityindex.com/en-au/forex-trading/eur-usd/ and wait a bit, the Session ID will be copied to your clipboard.

+Oh, and a session ID lasts for 8 days.

 That's all.